Skip to Main Content

 Why use the PsycINFO Thesaurus

-The PsycINFO thesaurus helps you improve your search terms.
-Sometimes the reason you can't find the right type of article is because you use the wrong words.
+The PsycINFO thesaurus helps you improve your search results by guiding you to the official terms used within the PsycINFO database.
+Sometimes the reason you can't find the right type of article is because you use less effective words.

 1.)
-In the search box that is labelled, Browsing: APA Thesaurus of Psychological Index Terms, you can enter your search terms.
+In the search box that is labelled, Search for terms in APA Thesaurus of Psychological Index Terms (see below), you can enter your search terms.

 In this example, enter eye-witness testimony.
 I want to use it as a search term but I don't know if eye-witness should be one word: eyewitness, two words: eye witness or hyphenated: eye-witness.